Python API

 ready-for-use

-with default parameters and backing.
+with default parameters and backed by a parallel processing engine.

 import libertem.api as lt